awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + **Route table association**—The association between a route table and a subnet, internet gateway, or virtual private gateway\.
 + **Subnet route table**—A route table that's associated with a subnet\.
 + **Local route**—A default route for communication within the VPC\.
-+ **Propagation**—Route propagation allows a virtual private gateway to automatically propagate routes to the route tables\.
-This means that you don't need to manually enter VPN routes to your route tables\.
-For more information about VPN routing options, see [Site\-to\-Site VPN routing options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.
++ **Propagation**—If you've attached a virtual private gateway to your VPC and enable route propagation, we automatically add routes for your VPN connection to your subnet route tables\.
+This means that you don't need to manually add or remove VPN routes\.
+For more information, see [Site\-to\-Site VPN routing options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.
 + **Gateway route table**—A route table that's associated with an internet gateway or virtual private gateway\.
 + **Edge association**—A route table that you use to route inbound VPC traffic to an appliance\.
 You associate a route table with the internet gateway or virtual private gateway, and specify the network interface of your appliance as the target for VPC traffic\.
 + **Transit gateway route table**—A route table that's associated with a transit gateway\.
 For more information, see [Transit gateway route tables](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-route-tables.html) in *Amazon VPC Transit Gateways*\.